netboxlabs/netbox-proxmox-automation/README.md

   Logical volume pve/base-9000-disk-0 changed.
 ```

-You should now be able to use your Proxmox VM template, with a VM id (vmid) of 9000 (or whatever you choose) in your `netbox-proxmox-ansible` automation.
+You should now be able to use your Proxmox VM template, with a VM id (vmid) of 9000 (or whatever you choose) in your `netbox-proxmox-automation` automation.

 ## Initial Configuration: NetBox objects + dependencies

-Given the heirarchical nature of NetBox, you will need to create the following objects before using `netbox-proxmox-ansible` automation.
-You should refer to the [NetBox planning guide](https://netboxlabs.com/docs/netbox/en/stable/getting-started/planning/) to address these dependencies before proceeding with `netbox-proxmox-ansible`.
+Given the heirarchical nature of NetBox, you will need to create the following objects before using `netbox-proxmox-automation` automation.
+You should refer to the [NetBox planning guide](https://netboxlabs.com/docs/netbox/en/stable/getting-started/planning/) to address these dependencies before proceeding with `netbox-proxmox-automation`.

-Using NetBox's IPAM is a *requirement* of `netbox-proxmox-ansible`.
-This is because `netbox-proxmox-ansible` is going to either assign a defined IP address to a specified inteface (or interfaces) on a Proxmox VM, or it's going to request an available IP address from NetBox's IPAM -- and assign the requested IP address to an interface (or interfaces) on a Proxmox VM.
+Using NetBox's IPAM is a *requirement* of `netbox-proxmox-automation`.
+This is because `netbox-proxmox-automation` is going to either assign a defined IP address to a specified inteface (or interfaces) on a Proxmox VM, or it's going to request an available IP address from NetBox's IPAM -- and assign the requested IP address to an interface (or interfaces) on a Proxmox VM.

 Ahead of using this automation, make sure to create the following IPAM-related objects in NetBox:
 - IPAM > RIRs